ANybakk/kag-grassgrowth/README.md

 To test:
 - Add the folder name where the mod files are located, in mods.cfg
-- Set sv_gamemode = Sandbox in autoconfig.cf
+- Set sv_gamemode = Sandbox in autoconfig.cfg
 - Run runlocalhost.bat